Do Newborns Have Taste Buds?

 Taste and smell: sensory activities for infants

 First, there are all kinds of great toys out there your baby can chew on to try different textures.
-One of my favorites is a baby teething mitten.
-There are tons of different options out there, but they’re all basically a mitten with textured plastic for babies to chew on.
-Since your baby only has to stick her hand in her mouth, it’s great for a wide range of ages.
+One of my favorites is a baby teething mitten you can find on Amazon.
+There are tons of different options out there, but they’re all basically a mitten with texture for babies to chew on.
+Since your baby doesn’t need to do anything more complicated than sticking her hand in her mouth, it’s great for a wide range of ages.

 When your baby is a little bit older, you can try giving them something like this pineapple teether with multiple textures.
 It will help soothe your baby if they are teething, is good practice for learning to brush their teeth, and has lots of different textures.
-Or try out a hilarious pacifier (of course, this is more for the parent’s amusement than the baby’s).
+Or read my post about hilarious pacifiers (of course, this is more for the parent’s amusement than the baby’s).

 Our second type of activity involves smell.
 Taste and smell are very closely related.
-Try putting a dab of something with a strong but pleasant smell on your finger and seeing what your baby thinks!
+Try putting a dab of something with a strong but pleasant smell on your finger and putting it near your baby’s notes to see what your baby thinks!
 Some things you might want to try are vanilla, cinnamon, minty toothpaste, lemon juice, garlic, or coffee.

 Conclusions: Do Newborns Have Taste Buds?